-This advice is provided by the Australasian Diabetes in Pregnancy Society (ADIPS) and the Australian Diabetes Society (ADS) - Updated 25 April 2020
+This advice is provided by the Australasian Diabetes in Pregnancy Society (ADIPS), the Australian Diabetes Society (ADS), the Australian Diabetes Educators Association (ADEA) and Diabetes Australia (DA) - Updated 30 April 2020

 Background

 - Universal screening of all pregnancies for gestational diabetes (GDM) is the standard of care in Australia and New Zealand.
 Identification and treatment of GDM improve pregnancy outcomes. - To slow the spread of COVID-19, it is critical to reduce person-to-person contact, including within the health care setting. - During the COVID-19 pandemic, temporary changes to the recommended process of diagnostic testing for GDM during pregnancy and for postnatal testing in women who have had GDM may be required. - These changes are intended to limit the number of women attending pathology collection centres and the amount of time spent at pathology collection centres. - Local health care institutions should make the decision about the appropriate GDM testing protocol for their local population based on demographic factors and local public health data regarding the risk of COVID-19 exposure.